usnam1280/Airify/README.md

 ## Feature
 <ul>
 <li> Show realtime data of Air Quality and Weather if ESP32 Based System is on.</li>
-<li> We can set the value of Air Quality for which the buzzer should be on at this minimum value. <li>
+<li> We can set the value of Air Quality for which the buzzer should be on at this minimum value. </li>
 </ul>

 <div class="row">